John Claridge

-John Claridge (born 1944) is a British photographer, known for his work in advertising, black and white portraits in Soho and street photographs in the East End of London.
+John Edward Claridge (15 August 1944 – 24 May 2026) was a British photographer, known for his work in advertising, black and white portraits in Soho and street photographs in the East End of London.

 Early life

-Claridge was born in Plaistow, Essex.
+John Edward Claridge was born in Plaistow, Essex on 15 August 1944.
 His father worked in the docks, sold alcohol in New York during Prohibition and was a bare-knuckle boxer in the dock areas in both New York and the East End; Claridge also boxed.
 His mother was a shirt machinist working in Roman Road, Bow.
 Aged 8, Claridge saw a plastic camera at an East End funfair and had to have it.
 A few years later, he saved up enough money from his paper round in the London docks to buy a proper camera to record the world he was growing up in.
 From the age of 13, he started to buy jazz records, and it remained a lifetime obsession.

 He had no formal training as a photographer but aged 15, began working for McCann Erickson advertising agency in their Photography and Design department.
 He worked under Robert Brownjohn, the art director known for his James Bond title sequences, who encouraged him to have his first exhibition, of photographs on the East End, aged 16.

 Career

 In 1961 he left to become assistant to David Montgomery and in 1964 he opened his own studio in London.
 His first commissions were for Management Today, Queen, Town, Harper’s, and Nova magazines.
 He went on to work for many types of companies, especially tourist boards and car companies.
 From 1976 to 1989, Claridge lived and had his darkroom in a flat on Frith Street, Soho, above Ronnie Scott’s Jazz Club.

 He shot the 1993 Pirelli Calendar.

 In April 2018, The Association of Photographers included Claridge in its 50th anniversary exhibition of some the world's most respected photographers.
 His work is held in the collections of The Arts Council of Great Britain, the Victoria & Albert Museum, the National Portrait Gallery and The Museum of Modern Art.
-He has won over 700 awards for his editorial and advertising work in the 1960s.
+He won over 700 awards for his editorial and advertising work in the 1960s.